basitqayoom/learn-git-github/README.md

 git restore --staged <filename>: Unstages the staged file (or git reset HEAD <filename>) git restore <filename>: unmodify the modified files (git checkout -- <filename>)

+git remote: lists the shortnames of each remote handle you’ve specified. git remote -v: shows you the URLs that Git has stored for the shortname to be used when reading and writing to that remote git remote add <shortname> <URL>: add remote with url represented with shortname

+git fetch <shortname-remote>: downloads the changes from the remote to the local, remember not merges with your branch git pull: downloads the changes from the remote to the local, and automatically merges the remote branch with your current branch

+git remote show origin

+git remote rename <old> <new-remote>
+git remoite remove <remote-name>